Chapter 1: Diana Should Intervene in Every Universe

 “I don’t believe she indicated she wanted to spend her birthday with you.
 Otherwise, she might have mentioned it to you,” Daniel said scathingly to Roy.
 Anne saw Gilbert grin at Daniel, but she was not sure Daniel appreciated Gilbert’s show of solidarity.

-“Thank you, Roy, but Aunt Jo’s kitchen staff is exceptional.
+“Thank you, Roy, but Aunt Jo’s kitchen staff is marvelous.
 Her cook made me a delectable French cake with an almond meringue base with butter cream and chocolate that was the most decadent thing I’ve ever had on my tongue.”

 She looked at Gilbert, who was staring at her mouth.
 He caught her eyes and smiled wickedly.
 She flushed.